 2) if you got an A or A-, you should still keep in mind that the essence of a good recommendation letter is a concrete comparison with other students.
 I am expected to disclose your percentile ranking in the class and describe the level of hardness of the class.
 Being in the upper 25% in Calc 3 certainly won't hurt you but all alone it is not going to get you into an Ivy League school.
 If you are unsure about your standing in a class, you are welcome to ask me for this information.

-3) Unless somehow I got to know you personally, I will not be able to write anything else besides this ranking information.
-This is OK, just a statement of fact.
+3) Unless I got to know you personally, I will not be able to write much besides this ranking information.

 4) Remind me about deadlines.